Myoelectric prosthetics 101

 The most natural control available

-The next generation of myoelectric prosthetics is a slice of science fiction that has transformed into reality.
+The latest myoelectric prosthetics are a slice of science fiction transformed into reality.
 Groundbreaking prosthetic technology and new surgical techniques combine to create the most natural upper-limb prosthetic system to date.
 With targeted muscle reinnervation (TMR), you intuitively control the prosthesis—just like with a sound limb.

 Following an amputation, peripheral nerves still carry orders for motor control from your brain, but the commands never reach their destination in the amputated muscles.
 TMR redirects those nerve signals to other muscles that can control the prosthesis.
 In a surgical procedure, nerves in the residual arm are reattached to a healthy muscle elsewhere in the body, such as a chest muscle.
 Then, when the patient wants to move the arm, the nerve signals originally used for arm movement cause the chest muscle to contract.
 Electrodes in the chest muscle sense the electrical activity and send a control signal to the prosthesis.